top of page

 Herbert and Acton alliance seal stamp.

-nice seal stamp of Edward Bleiddian Herbert in wood and silver with crest coat of arms heraldic nobility initials monogram armoiries.
+Nice seal stamp of Edward Bleiddian Herbert in wood and silver with coat of arms.

 Old is beautiful.
 This stamp came from France.
 The handle is so worn out that we can only wonder how many times it was used to seal a document.
 Even the engraving is a little bit uneasy to analyze.
 When looking at the chevron before to clean the matrix a bit, I thought it was Argent.
 But it could also be Or.
 Difficult to say.
 Interesting addition to the collection.